kishiyamat/mishearing-corpus/README.md

 * Developing data-driven pronunciation teaching materials

 The corpus includes a `Language` column, allowing for future expansion to non-Japanese data as well.
+A `Category` column is also included to classify the type/source of each mishearing instance (e.g., "ASR", "perceptual", "teaching").

 ---